junovhs/SlopChop/README.md

 ## 3) `slopchop apply`: hardened change ingestion (optional)

 `slopchop apply` is designed for safely applying **large multi-file changes** that come from an unreliable or untrusted source.
-In practice, that often includes AI-generated patches—but the core design is broader:
+In practice, that often includes AI-generated patches-but the core design is broader:

 * apply a proposed change bundle from clipboard, stdin, or a file
 * refuse partial or inconsistent multi-file updates
-* prevent path traversal and “write outside repo” bugs
+* prevent path traversal and "write outside repo" bugs
 * rollback automatically on failures
-* optionally run verification commands before any git operations

 ### When is this useful (non-AI cases included)?

-Use cases where developers tend to appreciate a hardened “apply” workflow:
+Use cases where developers tend to appreciate a hardened "apply" workflow:

 * **Bulk refactors that touch many files** (module moves, large-scale renames, reorganizations)
 * **Changes produced by automation** (scripts/codemods/codegen) where you want strict integrity gates
-* **Accepting large change proposals through a text channel** (tickets, chats, docs) where “copy/paste and hope” is risky
+* **Accepting large change proposals through a text channel** (tickets, chats, docs) where "copy/paste and hope" is risky
 * **Any workflow where partial application is unacceptable** (the repo must end either fully updated or untouched)

 ### Apply pipeline safety properties